 You may wonder, are oats high in fiber?

 The answer is yes!
 A half-cup serving has about 4 grams of fiber, which can be increased by adding in fruits or other healthy toppings.
 You should aim to eat about 30 grams of whole grain a day.
 Whole grains are great for your body, as they provide long-lasting energy to keep you going and heart-healthy chemical compounds.

 How to Make Oatmeal Taste Good.
 That’s Really Good!

 Cooked oatmeal can taste even better than overnight oats.
 Nothing like a bowl of warm oatmeal on a cold winter morning.
 It warms you from head to toe.
 Cooked fruits are excellent in warm oats, as they release a delicate natural sweetness.

 Warm Peach Oatmeal makes good use of the soft, sweet fruit by incorporating it into the rest of the ingredients as they cook.
-This releases lots of flavor avoid overcooking the fruit to maintain the nutritional value.
+I use frozen peaches in the winter when I need a little bit of sunshine.

 This Hot Oatmeal with fruit recipe is perfect for the winter.